 The Federation of Calgary Communities is the support organization for over 200 not for profits in including Calgary and area community associations.
 Since its incorporation in 1961, The Federation of Calgary Communities mission has been to improve neighbourhood life in Calgary by providing services and programs that create, support and enhance vital and representative community based associations.

-The Federation provides its members and community associations with services such as:
+The Federation provides its members and community associations with five areas of service:

 - urban planning